 Then I would scrub dog blood from an MRI machine at wee hours in the night.

 Aren’t twenties fun?

-So why the hell did I put up with this shit?
+So why the hell did I put up with this?
 Why didn’t I just leave, as multiple other students who joined the lab after me did?